mathworks-ref-arch/matlab-production-server-on-aws/README.md

 # FAQ
 ## How do I use an existing VPC to deploy MATLAB Production Server?

-Use the following templates to launch the reference architecture within an existing VPC and subnet.
+Use the following template to launch the reference architecture within an existing VPC and subnet.
 The templates provide an option to deploy the Network License Manager for MATLAB to manage MATLAB Production Server licenses.
 The license manager must be in the same VPC and security group as MATLAB Production Server.

 | Release | Windows Server 2019 or Ubuntu 22.04 VM |
 |---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|